Anisotropic propagation of GHz surface and bulk acoustic waves in gallium arsenide studied by random scattering: Experimental setup

 In the experiment, we generate surface modes with an IDT and omnidirectional propagation is achieved by randomly positioned scattering centers, see Fig. \ref{fig:Exp_setup}.
 The IDT and the disk-shaped scattering centers (diameter 1.4 $\mu$m) are fabricated on a (001)-cut GaAs substrate using an electron-beam lithography lift-off process and consist of a 5 nm titanium adhesion layer, a 40 nm aluminum layer and a 5 nm titanium capping layer.
 The IDT has 50 finger pairs and the fingers are 700 nm wide and 312 $\mu$m long.
 The periodicity of the IDT fingers is chosen at 2.8 $\mu$m [see inset Fig. \ref{fig:Exp_setup}(b)], to efficiently generate surface modes at 1.032 GHz ($v_{pSAW} \approx 2860$ m/s in the [110] direction).

-The out-of-plane acoustic displacement is measured with an optical scanning Michelson interferometer \cite{Fisicaro2025}, in which laser light is focused on the acoustic scattering sample with a spot size of around 3 $\mu$m [see inset Fig. \ref{fig:Exp_setup}(a)].
+The out-of-plane acoustic displacement is measured with an optical scanning Michelson interferometer, \cite{Fisicaro2025} in which laser light is focused on the acoustic scattering sample with a spot size of around 3 $\mu$m [see inset Fig. \ref{fig:Exp_setup}(a)].
 The optical path length is modified by the out-of-plane component of the acoustic displacement, which leads to a GHz modulation of the interferometric signal that is read-out using a lock-in technique, allowing for the extraction of the amplitude and phase of the acoustic displacement.
-To obtain high-resolution spatial scans, the acoustic sample is mounted on a motorized XYZ translation stage with a step size of 14 nm in the $x$ direction (the [110] crystal axis) and 1 $\mu$m in the $y$ direction (the [1$\overline{1}$0] crystal axis).
+The relatively large laser spot size compared to the SAW wavelength reduces the sensitivity, but still provides sufficient signal.\cite{Fisicaro2025} To obtain high-resolution spatial scans, the acoustic sample is mounted on a motorized XYZ translation stage with a step size of 14 nm in the $x$ direction (the [110] crystal axis) and 1 $\mu$m in the $y$ direction (the [1$\overline{1}$0] crystal axis).